 Fortunately, thanks to adequate research and advances in the hair restoration field, several new methods have emerged that can tackle hair loss and androgenic alopecia (receding hairline at the top of the scalp or along temples and male pattern baldness).

 One exciting and proactive method for androgenic alopecia and hair loss is platelet-rich plasma therapy, or PRP, for hair restoration.
 By taking advantage of your body’s excellent healing properties, PRP therapy is becoming a popular, tried-and-true solution for thinning hair and hair loss.
 And it can be effective for both men and women.
 PRP therapy has shown promising results in stimulating hair regrowth in various types of alopecia, including female pattern hair loss.
+PRP therapy has also shown promise in treating alopecia areata, an autoimmune form of hair loss, by stimulating hair growth in affected scalp areas.

 PRP therapy has gained recognition in several medical fields, including orthopaedics, plastic, and dermatology, because it promotes wound healing and growth.
 It’s been tested in hair transplantation and facelift procedures and has successfully reduced pain and swelling and increased hair density.